 Get help choosing your first year courses and receive answers to your questions. (i.e. What are breadth requirements?
 Or how do I know which courses I can take?)

-Connect with First Year Peers and staff members of various academic disciplines, who are excited to share their experiences with you.
+Connect with First Year Peers and academic learning strategists, who are excited to share their experiences with you.
 (Hint: all First Year Students are assigned an Upper Year Student Mentor, so keep an eye out for email communications from them).

 Explore all the resources U of T Scarborough has to offer in one place with our Digital Toolkit (Just be sure to bookmark your favourites for quick access)

 Below is the list of dates for both in-person and virtual program offerings for Get Started.
 For more details regarding times and to register for one of these dates, click on the "register now" button below: